-In 2013, Thomas Guthrie founded Music and Theatre for All to challenge the perception that live music and theatre are elitist, exclusive and expensive, and to bring together people of all ages, orientations and backgrounds with world-class professionals in the creation and experience of opera, music and theatre.
+In 2013, Thomas Guthrie founded Music and Theatre for All to challenge the perception that live music and theatre are elitist, exclusive and expensive, and to bring together people of all ages and backgrounds with world-class professionals to create and experience of opera, music and theatre.

 Since then, Music and Theatre for All has produced highly acclaimed, cutting edge, work that has brought together new audiences in new places with world-class musicians, puppeteers, dancers, and artists.

 Our innovative projects Death Actually (2014) and Real Life Actually (2015/16) involved collaborations with students, older people, and community groups to celebrate life and death through live performance.